plotters-rs/guide/src/basic/basic_data_plotting.md

 ![2.9.png](../../images/2.9.png)

-For the second type of histogram, there's a `Histograma` series type is defined for this purpose.
+For the second type of histogram, there's a `Histogram` series type is defined for this purpose.

 ## Time Series Chart